martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   subjectAlternativeName extensions where appropriate such as uniformResourceIdentifier and the otherName form SRVName.

+* Wildcard support is now the default.
-* Constrain wildcard certificates so that the wildcard can only be the complete left-most component of a domain name.
+  Constrain wildcard certificates so that the wildcard can only be the complete left-most component of a domain name.

 * Do not include or check strings that look like domain names